mitosch/tarmed-validator-api-doc/README.md

 **IMPORTANT:**

 This API is currently under heavy development.
-A free preview version (path /v0) is currently available and will be deprecated after releasing the production version /v1).
+A free preview version (path /v0) is available and will be deprecated after releasing the production version /v1).

 ### /v0 (preview)